Reviews 0 Write a Review!

 |SAT Score (NEW 1600 scale)||Competitiveness||Admission Chances|

 You will need exceptionally good grades to get into University of North Carolina at Asheville.
 The average high school GPA of the admitted freshman class at University of North Carolina at Asheville was 3.98 on the 4.0 scale indicating that primarily A- students are accepted and ultimately attend.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as University of North Carolina at Asheville accepts 73% of students who apply.
+If your high school grades are above the average 3.98 GPA, you have a very good chance of being admitted as University of North Carolina at Asheville accepts 79% of all applicants.

 |High School GPA||Freshmen Within Range||Admission Chances|